Precious-Weal5699/CoppeliaSim-RobotArm-PickAndPlace/README.md

 ## Current Progress
 ✅ Moved arm to pick position
 ✅ Closed gripper to grasp the box
-✅ Moved and released the box at target position
+✅ Moved and released the box at target position and return to initial position

 ## Next Steps
 - Integrate vision sensor for object detection